frnmst/python-training/README.md

 ## LICENSE

-This repository is released under multiple licenses.
+This repository is released under multiple licenses because some of the material is taken directly from the sources.
 See LICENSE file in each directory.